Adamskoullos/TraderDashboards/README.md

 - **Intra-Day traders** managing a trading account largely holding one positon at a time and ending each trading session flat.
   This participant rarely holds positions overnight and is active during the US open.
-  This trader can operate within a range of time frames within the day timeframe from scalping 5-10 ticks/cent to trageting intra-day swings of multiple points.
+  This trader can operate within a range of time frames within the day timeframe from scalping 5-10 ticks/cent to targeting intra-day swings of multiple points.
   These intra-day swings can be either break out trending plays or ranging mean reversion plays.
 This trader may execute via futures, CFD's or stocks.

 ## Stakeholders and their business goals:

-- To be completed
+- TraderDash owner:
+    - To get TraderDash out and being used by equity traders around the world
+    - To build a contact list of potential future customers and provide prospects easy access to contact the owner to discuss their own goals
+    - To promote professional trading processes and present market analysis tools in a more functional way
+    - To attract the interest of potential employers within the industry

+- Prospective clients:
+    - To custom TraderDash to fit their analysis style and methods
+    - To work with the developer to automate their trading strategy, create trade alerts, maybe connect to their broker account and execute, maybe even build a desktop app
+    - To create a proprietary analysis tool pulling in custom data and presenting it via a custom built a UI

+- Potential employers:
+    - Brokers, trading platform and charting package providers would value having a developer on their team that also has a high level of experience in there industry and is able to understand the practical nature and application of the development targets

 # UX Design